mkht/PSOpenAI/Docs/Start-ThreadRun.md

 ```

 ### -FileId
 A list of File IDs that the message should use.
 There can be a maximum of 10 files attached to a message.
-Useful for tools like retrieval and code_interpreter that can access and use files.
+Useful for tools like file_search and code_interpreter that can access and use files.

 ```yaml
 Type: String[]